All levels of rider are welcome

 • On multi-day tours you can count meals, camping and a support truck being covered by your guiding service

 • Depending on the group size there may be one or more guides

 What about group sizes?

 Group sizes are for 1 – 4 people, with one guide.
 Pricing is for 1:1 guest/guide, and with more guests, the price drops considerably — it’s the perfect chance to go riding with friends and family!

-Because of its relative proximity to Los Angeles, there’s several airport options to consider, but the closest is San Bernardino International Airport (SBD), and Los Angeles (LAX) is just a two hour drive away.
+Because of its relative proximity to Los Angeles, there are several airport options to consider, but the closest is San Bernardino International Airport (SBD), and Los Angeles (LAX) is just a two-hour drive away.